The Prophetic Theology of James Luther Adams

 Second, Adams contributed to understanding the close relationship between theological and social ideals, reflected in the basic, historical forms of religious organization and ethical commitment.
 His intellectual mentor in this development was Ernst Troeltsch, a German scholar and theological liberal closely associated with the sociologist Max Weber.
-Troeltsch is best known for his typology delineating the “church,” “sect,” and “mystical” forms of religious organization, and the way these forms correlate with religious, ethical, and political systems of belief.
+Troeltsch is best known for his typology delineating the “church,” “sect,” and “mystical” forms of religious organization, and the way these forms correlate with different religious, ethical, and political systems of belief.
 Troeltsch wrestled with the challenge posed by modern historical consciousness: if everything changes, then everything is relative.
-The relativism born of modern-day skepticism can only be met by a faith which accepts the evolution of religious ideas and ethical ideals—or indeed, which incorporates this recognition into its vision of human history.
+The relativism born of modern-day skepticism can only be met by a faith which accepts the evolution of religious ideas and ethical ideals—or indeed, which incorporates this recognition into its understanding of the way meaning is embodied in human history.

 Third, Adams sought to re-ground liberal religious thought in the “process philosophy” of Alfred North Whitehead, one of his teachers at Harvard, and Charles Hartshorne, a colleague at Chicago and close friend.
 In their panentheism or “temporal theism” God is not “timeless”—Aristotle’s “unmoved mover”—but symbolizes a transcendent directive in time.
 In this view God is the leading edge of creative advance, suggesting an ultimately optimistic view of the human condition.
 Adams celebrated Whitehead’s own “creative advance,” but he also cautioned against philosophical “harmonism,” that is, discounting the persistence of conflict in human history.
 The high abstraction of Whitehead’s thought, he said, “lacked seasonal relevance.”

 Again, Adams is hard to pin down.
-He enjoyed recalling “the lore” among Divinity students that, when they asked you to define a prophet on the Old Testament exam, “you could get away with it if you said, a prophet is one who prophesies doom!”
+He enjoyed recalling “the lore” among Divinity students that, when asked to define a prophet on the Old Testament exam, “you could get away with it if you said, a prophet is one who prophesies doom!”
 A generation later his own students dubbed the genial professor Adams “the smiling prophet.”
 Despite his strictures against “harmonism” and historical optimism, Adams’s winning personality seems to be reflected in the Whiteheadean vision of transcendence-in-and-through time.
-Time, he said “the essence of God and humanity.”
 This quondam professor of English composition liked to speak in an uncommon voice, the optative.

 Within these broad areas of Adams’s intellectual work we find a radical turn—toward a theology that arises from and calls for engagement in the communal and the historical dimensions of human existence.
 Consider three themes—closely related to his intellectual companions, Tillich, Troeltsch, and Whitehead—that are central to Adams’s thought: prophetic faith, radical laicism, and covenant as root metaphor.